owlbarn/tutorial/book/visualisation/README.md

 - : unit = ()
 ```

 For any graph, we need to have a handle `h` by calling the `create` function.
-They type of images can be automatically inferred from the figure file name.
+The type of images can be automatically inferred from the figure file name.
 In this case, we want to create a PNG image that plots the sine function.
 We can do that with the `plot_fun` function.
 Besides, we also set the x- and y-axis labels and figure title, together with the font and line size.
 You will find that these commands are similar to those in other plotting tools such as Matplotlib.